goto-bus-stop/slate-irc-twitch/README.md

 Returns a plugin for .use() with `slate-irc`.
 Options:

- * init: Whether to send the twitchs-related CAP messages and the TWITCHCLIENT message immediately.
+ * init: Whether to send the twitchs-related CAP messages and the TWITCHCLIENT message automatically.
 If true, you shouldn't call `twitchinit()` yourself.
 Defaults to false.
  * tags: Whether to ask for [tags](http://ircv3.net/specs/core/message-tags-3.2.html) in IRC messages.
 (Sends `CAP REQ :twitch.tv/tags`.)
 Defaults to false.